jeffmyersjr/Unit1-HW-FinTechCaseStudy/README.md

 **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**

 As stated above, Fidelity's intended customer are tech savvy investors.
-Typically younger generations i.e. Millennials a generation over 75 Million strong in the workforce who are currently building and cumulating their wealth.
+Typically younger generations i.e. Millennials a generation over 75 Million strong in the workforce who are currently building and accumulating their wealth.

 **Which technologies are they currently using, and how are they implementing them?**